quale-quest/sql-mvc/doc/Tutorial_validation.md

 	1) creating a new from - fill in a form, save some stuff, come back later and update, finally when all is valid, sign of and submit / activate.
 	2) update a 'live' form - a form that must never be invalid - when it is saved it must be valid, cannot come back and correct.
 	3) Variation on live form, Deactivate a form, edit, reactivate.
-	4) update a copy of a live form, when all correct, copy over the changes.
+	4) create a copy of a live form, when all is correct, copy over the changes. - example in the self create of cookie users

 ## Typical simple work flow
 	Display simple empty form